masterwendu/babybet/README.md

 - Own babybet icon

 ## Development guide

+- install volta from volta.sh
+- when you now open the project the node and yarn version should be selected automatically for a consistent dev environment

 This is monorepo with api server and frontend separated as `api`and `api`.
 In order to start development here follow the following steps
 - fork and clone the repo